openerror/SparkMusicBox/README.md

 1. Treated churn prediction as a binary classification problem; cross-validated **logistic regression**, **random forest** and/or **gradient boosting** models.
 0.90 >= AUC >= 0.86 achieved on test data.

-2. Built a recommendation system for implicit ratings based on matrix factorization.
+2. Built a recommendation system for implicit ratings based on **ALS matrix factorization**.
 Cross-validated the factorization model locally; AUC ~0.8 achieved on test data.
 Then, implemented scripts for running the same model on Google Cloud.

 Please see below for details on project methodology and the purpose of each file.
+File numbering indicates the order in which each file should be executed.

 ## 1) Data Preprocessing
 See Jupyter notebooks starting with letter A under directory `src`.